grafana/mimir/docs/sources/architecture/alertmanager.md

 - Set `-http.alertmanager-http-prefix` to match the proxy path in your reverse proxy configuration.
 - Set `-alertmanager.web.external-url` to the URL served by your reverse proxy.

-## Horizontal scalability

-[//]: # "TODO document the KV store backend and link it in this section"

-### Sharding
+## Sharding and replication

-To achieve horizontal scalability, the Mimir Alertmanager shards alerts by tenant.
+The alertmanager shards and replicates alerts by tenant.
 Sharding requires that the number of Alertmanager replicas is greater-than or equal-to the replication factor configured by the `-alertmanager.sharding-ring.replication-factor` flag.

 The Mimir Alertmanager replicas use the [hash ring]({{<relref "./about-the-hash-ring.md">}}) stored in the KV store to discover their peers.